fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/intelligent-recap-calls-meetings.md

 If your users have a Copilot license, they can also select **Draft email with Copilot**.
 This feature automatically drafts a follow-up email that includes meeting notes and tasks, making it easy to send detailed updates to external attendees.

-To manage your policies that allow external attendees to attend meetings in your organization, see [IT Admins - Manage external meetings and chat with people and organizations using Microsoft identities](trusted-organizations-external-meetings-chat.md).
+To manage policies that allow external attendees to attend meetings in your organization, see [IT Admins - Manage external meetings and chat with people and organizations using Microsoft identities](trusted-organizations-external-meetings-chat.md).

 ## Supported meetings and call types